Officials Look to Construct Water Reclamation Project at Poche Beach | The Capistrano Dispatch

 As the project awaits funding from Congress, no estimated timeline was available.

-When reached for comment on the matter, county staff referred San Clemente Times to the City of San Clemente.
+When reached for comment on the matter, staff with the county, the project’s partner agency, referred The Capistrano Dispatch to the City of San Clemente, the agency overseeing the construction and operation.
 A representative from the city’s utilities department had not responded to a request for comment as of press time.

 Discussion about this post